TassioCarmo/havard-cs50x-week4-memory/README.md

 <img src="https://cs50.harvard.edu/x/2022/notes/4/s_t_pointing.png">

-So when you change one both will be changed
+So when you change one both will be changed, because they represent the same address